kovetskiy/aurora/readme.markdown

 # aurora

-Watch and compile AUR packages.

-Live example locates at aur.reconquest.io, so you can use it with following pacman
-configuration:
+Aurora watches for changes in Arch Linux User Repositories and makes packages, so you can download it without compiling stuff on your own machines.

 ```
 [aurora]